How SAHMs Can Save Money For Christmas

 Don’t shoot the messenger, but Christmas is right around the corner.

-I shop year long for the smaller stuff, things I know that they’ll still want or need.
+I shop year-long for the smaller stuff, things I know they’ll still want or need.

-But I save up all year long too for the bigger things, things that they ask Santa for.
+But I save up all year long, too, for the bigger things they ask Santa for.

 Alright moms, are you ready for this post?
 How SAHMs can save money for Christmas?